-The established National Focal Points Group for sustained its engagement and support to promote countering radicalization and violent extremism regional cooperation and good neighbourly leading to terrorism and foreign terrorist fighters in SEE (NFP CVE-FTF) served as an effective regionally-driven implementation mechanism.
-The Group was instrumental in drafting policy recommendations that can contribute to national and regional efforts to address challenges in countering violent extremism, in particular on: coordination of activities; systematic data collection and information exchange; adjusting the focus of CVE efforts on the new trends in the region; implementation of the principle of allinclusiveness through fostered cooperation with academia, civil society, religious communities, youth and female leaders; the role of education and sharing of good practices on rehabilitation and reintegration.
+The established National Focal Points Group for countering radicalization and violent extremism leading to terrorism and foreign terrorist fighters in SEE (NFP CVE-FTF) served as an effective regionally-driven implementation mechanism.
+The Group was instrumental in drafting policy recommendations that can contribute to national and regional efforts to address challenges in countering violent extremism, in particular on: coordination of activities; systematic data collection and information exchange; adjusting the focus of CVE efforts on the new trends in the region; implementation of the principle of all-inclusiveness through fostered cooperation with academia, civil society, religious communities, youth and female leaders; the role of education and sharing of good practices on rehabilitation and reintegration.

-Tangible progress has been made, as well, in the mapping of initiatives in the area of preventing/ countering violent extremism and in supporting law enforcement agencies, academia and civil society in these fields.
+Tangible progress has been made, as well, in the mapping of initiatives in the area of preventing/countering violent extremism and in supporting law enforcement agencies, academia and civil society in these fields.
 A dedicated P-CVE webpage was established.